felixbln714/rng_algorithms/README.md

-# Payloads - *Felix Hellmich*
+# Pentesting
-A repository containing various payloads I wrote or found useful.
+A repository containing various scripts, exploits and payloads I wrote or found useful.
-Containing:
-	- A simple Linux Keylogger
-	- A simple Windows Keylogger
-	- A FUD-Reverse-SH-Python Generator
-	- A simple Zip-Archive Cracker (_bruteforce_)
+# Disclaimer
+These scripts are released purely for educational purposes, or for use on penetration testing engagement where appropriate authorisation has been obtained.
+Any usage outside of this is entirely at the user's own risk.